mjl-/mox/README.md

 Similarly, see the export functionality on the accounts web page and the "mox export maildir" and "mox export mbox" subcommands to export email.

+Importing large mailboxes may require a lot of memory (a limitation of the current database).
+Splitting up mailboxes in smaller parts would help.

 ## How can I help?

 Mox needs users and testing in real-life setups!
 So just give it a try, send